c1027525Newcastle/c1027525_csc1034_project2_2021/README.md

-Another assumption I made is that it's hard to think of all the different methods data can be entered and how to make your code "foolproof" against different input data (e.g. the user entered a letter where only integers were supposed to be allowed)
+Another assumption I made is that it's hard to think of all the different methods data can be entered and how to make your code "foolproof" against different input data (e.g. the user entered a letter where only integers were supposed to be allowed).

 ##How to run the application
 The application can be used smoothly by running the Interface.py file as it acts as an interface for the application.

+The application does not have a CLI thus the only way to use it is the one described up.

 ##How to use the application with input data
 By running the Interface.py file the application has an interface that allows the user to